48 Portraits

 48 Portraits is a group of works by the German painter Gerhard Richter.
 In the years 1971–1972 Richter created a series of portraits of personalities who influenced modernity in a photorealistic manner.
 They all portray exclusively men.
 Oriented towards a central imaginary observer, they give the impression of a modern painted frieze of portrait heads.
 Richter participated in the 1972 edition of the Venice Biennale with this work.
-They are exhibited in the Museum Ludwig in Cologne.
+They are exhibited in the Museum Ludwig in Cologne as well as in Albertinum Museum in Dresden.

 The series includes portraits of the following persons: